Explore Jobs

 Methodology: Picker Salary By State

-We took the average annual salary data for pickers from these estimates and ranked every state on this criteria with the state with the highest salary ranking as highest average salary for pickers.
+Using the average annual salary data for pickers from these estimates, we ranked every state based on this criterion, with the state with the highest salary ranking as the highest average salary for pickers.

 Picker Salary By State FAQs